 What does an Environmental Health Officer do?

-An Environmental Health Officer's main job is to protect public health from the potential hazards present in their environment.
+An Environmental Health Officer's main job is to protect public health from the potential health hazards present in their environment.
 To do this, they perform on-site inspections of businesses.
-The EHO conducts such inspections to ensure that your business operates based on the approved Food Law Code of Practice.

 Under each interpretation of the Food Law Code of Practice in the countries of the UK, EHOs are given powers such as the following: